AsahiLinux/docs/docs/project/glossary.md

 * **iBSS**: iBoot Single Stage.
 Replacement for the first-stage iBoot (iBoot1/LLB), loaded in the DFU boot flow when the NOR is corrupted.
 * **IOKit**: I/O Kit is Apple's device driver framework for XNU (Apple's operating system kernel).
 * **IOMMU**: I/O Memory Management Unit, a more general term for Apple's DART.
-* **IPI**: Inter-processor interupt.
+* **IPI**: Inter-processor interrupt.
 An interrupt used by one processor to interrupt another.
 * **iSC**: iBoot System Container.
 A disk partition (usually first on the internal SSD) containing the system wide boot data.
 (See [Stock Partition Layout](../platform/stock-partition-layout.md))
 * **ISP**: Image Signal Processor.
 Webcam on M-series laptops.
 Denotes the entire camera unit, from sensors to strobe to the coprocessor.